sabdulramoni2/Deploy-a-managed-K8s-cluster-using-Helm/README.md

   - Search the repository (helm search repo bitnami/mongodb).
   - The chart allows you to overwrite some values using the values files.
       -	Architecture: replicaset
-      b.
-Persistence: Storage class
+      - Persistence: Storage class
-      c.
-Auth : rootPassword: Secret
+      - Auth : rootPassword: Secret
-15. Run “ helm install our name –values [values file name] [chart name = repository/resource name]”
+  - Run “ helm install our name –values [values file name] [chart name = repository/resource name]”
-16. Run helm install mongodb –values helm-mongo.yaml bitnami/mongodb.
+  - Run helm install mongodb –values helm-mongo.yaml bitnami/mongodb.
-17. Run “kubectl get pod” to see the pods.
+  - Run “kubectl get pod” to see the pods.
-18. Check to see if all components are created; services, StatefulSets, volume.
+  - Check to see if all components are created; services, StatefulSets, volume.
-19. Now we have a Mongodb with a persistent volume in the cluster.
+  - Now we have a Mongodb with a persistent volume in the cluster.
-20. THIRD STEP (Deployment of MongoExpress)
+  - THIRD STEP (Deployment of MongoExpress)